High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: The Estimator and Overview of Rate Results

 where we model the quantile function at level $\tau$ as a linear combination of the covariates (as predictors) plus a latent factor structure.
 This is directly related to the panel data models with interactive fixed effects literature in econometrics, e.g. linear panel data model (\cite{bai2009panel}), nonlinear panel data models (\cite{chen2014estimation, chen2014nonlinear}).

 Note, for eq (\ref{eqn:low_rank}), additional identification restrictions are needed for estimating $\lambda_i(\tau)$ and $g_t(\tau)$ (see \cite{bai2013principal}).
-In addition, in nonlinear panel data models, this create additional difficulties in estimation, as the latent factors and their loadings part are nonconvex. \footnote{ Different identification conditions might result in different estimation procedures for $\lambda$ and $f$, see \cite{bai2012statistical} and \cite{chen2014estimation}.}
+In addition, in nonlinear panel data models, this creates additional difficult in estimation, as the latent factors and their loadings part induce a nonconvex quantile regression problem.
+However, we deal with this in the following subsection via using a nuclear norm constraint. \footnote{ Different identification conditions might result in different estimation procedures for $\lambda$ and $f$, see \cite{bai2012statistical} and \cite{chen2014estimation}.}